We use necessary cookies that allow our site to work. We also set optional cookies that help us improve our website.

 What is a Compassionate Neighbour?

-We offer one-day Compassionate Neighbours training at the hospice, and over 270 volunteers have taken part with many going on to be matched with someone in their own local area who needs the support.
-They visit for around an hour a week – getting up to all kinds of things!
+All of our Compassionate Neighbours receive one day of training at the hospice, with continual ongoing support being provided.
+Over 350 volunteers have taken part with many going on to be matched with someone in their own local area who needs the support.
+They visit for around an hour a week – getting up to all kinds of things.

 What difference can a Compassionate Neighbour make?